 We are very aware that every multi-national, international ambition requires buy-in from nation states.
 Inevitably, varieties of self-interest bedevil humanity's progress in such matters.
-This is the underlying truth of all Multilateral Environmental Agreements (MEA).
+This is the underlying truth that applies to every Multilateral Environmental Agreement (MEA).

-IWMC World Conservation Trust (IWMC), aka integrating wildlife, markets & conservation, maintains that the idea of the 'Global Commons' for biodiversity or species, fondly idealised by many, cannot be made real by wishful thinking but only by nation states.
+IWMC World Conservation Trust (IWMC), aka integrating wildlife, markets & conservation, maintains that the idea of the 'Global Commons' for biodiversity or species, fondly idealised by many, cannot be made real by wishful thinking but only by nation states excercising their democratic rights.